 - Component Server – This software plays a primary role in providing database access to software components such as COBRA, DLL, and Java Bean.
 It also provides support to transaction processing requests.

 In order to choose the right one for your applications, you can start with identifying and prioritizing the requirements if the particular environment.

 Once you are done with the above task, you can start looking for an application server that best meets your demands.
 For e.g., if you are having a large customer base, the application performance should be of topmost priority.
 And if your company is small, the cost might be a factor as well.
 Scalability and administration are also one of the major factors to look into if your application is growing each day.

-As a part of this post, we have learned about the overview of the application server, their working, and usage, advantages of having and choosing the right one.
-At the end of this article, the audience should be in a position to better select the application server that might suit their environment.
+As part of this post, we have learned about the application server’s overview, their working and usage, advantages of having and choosing the right one.
+At the end of this article, the audience should be able to select the application server better that might suit their environment.

 This has been a guide to What is Application Server.
 Here we discuss the Advantages, Applications, and Types of Application Server.
 You can also go through our other suggested articles to learn more –

 - What is Network Security?

 - What is Predictive Analytics?